 Artichoke dip has always been one of my favorite holiday appetizers.
-But until we recently reintroduced artichokes into our modified low FODMAP eating, it was strictly off the menu.
-But even though we are both now OK with artichokes, the amount of onions, garlic and lactose found in most artichoke dip recipes doesn’t work for us.
+But until we recently reintroduced artichokes into our modified low FODMAP eating, it was strictly off the menu even though Monash OK’s up to 1/2 cup of canned artichoke hearts.
+However, even though we are both now OK with artichokes, the amount of onions, garlic and lactose found in most artichoke dip recipes doesn’t work for us.
 That’s why I created my own gut-friendly take on classic artichoke dip….

 I used to be the one who always brought the pigs-in-a-blanket as an appetizer for family dinners.